 We know that the cross in the middle was prepared for a murderer.
 The murderer was set free, and in his place, was the sacrificial Lamb of God who would take away the sins of the world.
 One day, God will put His sheep on the right and the goats on his left (Matthew 25:32-34).
 The One on the center cross divides the two.

 The man on the left of the cross of Christ represents the goats—the once born, unbelieving, unrepentant sinners whose destiny is hell.
 This man had sin in him and sin on him (Romans 3:9, 23, 5:12, 6:23; Ephesians 2:1-5).
 He was blind in his unbelief to the gospel on display on the cross in the middle (2 Corinthians 4:3-4).
 Jesus said in John 8:24-28, “Unless you believe I am who I say I am, you will die in your sins.”
 The man to the left of the Son of Man was condemned to eternal death already for his unbelief.
 “He who believes in the Son has eternal life, but he who does not obey the Son will not see life, but the wrath of God abides on him” (John 3:36).
 This man had no fear of God.
 Oh, he wanted to be saved— but not from his sins.
 He wanted to be saved from the painful consequence of his sin.
-His present suffering was nothing compared to the undiluted wrath of God he was about to experience in hell (Luke 12:4-5).
+His present suffering was nothing compared to the undiluted wrath of God he was about to experience in hell (Luke 12:4-5; Romans 1:18, 2:4-8).

 2 Corinthians 7:10